northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.md

 (home-directory-storage-quota)=
 # Home Directory Storage Quota

 There are strict quotas for each {term}`home directory` (i.e., `/home/<username>`), and staying within the quota is vital for preventing issues on the HPC.
+Home directory quotas are fixed and cannot be increased.
+You can use projects or scratch space to move files and free up space in your home directory.
 This page provides some best practices for keeping within the {term}`quota`.
 For more information about data storage on the HPC, see {ref}`data-storage`.

 :::{important}
 All commands on this page should be run from a {term}`compute node` on the partition `short`, because they are CPU-intensive.
 You can find more information on getting a job on a compute node from {ref}`using-srun`.